-Ron hired me to run the RonJon shop up on Canaveral Pier (now Cocoa Beach Pier) in the same location Shaggs had moved out of.
+Ron hired me to run the RonJon shop up on Canaveral Pier (now Cocoa Beach Pier) in the same location Shaggs had vacated.

 About a year later I opened the Sunshine Surf Shop for Sam Gornto and Claude Codgen on Manatee Lane in Cocoa Beach.
 We were building Claude's new Sunshine boards.
 So I rode those for a while, but wouldn't say we really had a team.

 I soon started a family and moved on into manufacturing where I spent most of my working career in operations.

 I still surfed when I could.